StackVista/stackstate-docs/configure/health/health-synchronization.md

 * StackState topology elements related to the ingested health checks are identified and bound based on:
   * the [topology identifiers](../topology/sync.md#id-extraction) obtained during topology synchronization.
   * the [topologyElementIdentifier](send-health-data/send-health-data.md#common-json-object) from the ingested health payload.
-* StackState keeps track of changes to both topology elements and health checks to maintain up to date information.
+* StackState keeps track of changes to both topology elements and health checks to maintain up-to-date information.

 ![Health synchronization pipeline](../../.gitbook/assets/health-sync-pipeline.svg)

 ### Consistency models
 StackState health synchronization relies on different consistency models to guarantee that the data sent from an external monitoring system matches with what StackState ingests and shows.
-The consistency model is specified in the `"health"` property of the [common JSON object](/configure/health/send-health-data.md#common-json-object) or as an argument in the StackState CLI when health data is sent to StackState.
+The consistency model is specified in the `"health"` property of the [common JSON object](/configure/health/send-health-data/send-health-data.md#common-json-object) or as an argument in the StackState CLI when health data is sent to StackState.
 The supported models are: `REPEAT_SNAPSHOTS`, `REPEAT_STATES` and `TRANSACTIONAL_INCREMENTS`.
 {% tabs %}
 {% tab title="Repeat snapshots model" %}
 The `REPEAT_SNAPSHOTS` consistency model works with periodic, full snapshots of all checks in an external monitoring system.
 StackState keeps track of the checks in each received snapshot and decides if associated external check states need to be created, updated or deleted in StackState.
 For example, if a check state is no longer present in a snapshot.
 This model offers full control over which external checks will be deleted as all decisions are inferred from the received snapshots.
 There is no ambiguity over the external checks that will be present in StackState.